Other Invertebrates

 Eyes

-Like many adult insects the bumblebee has two compound eyes and three "primitive" eyes called ocelli (see the photographs on the left and below).
+Like many adult insects the bumblebee has two compound eyes and three "primitive" eyes called ocelli (see the photographs on the above and below).
 To find out more about eyes and bumblebee vision go to the eye page.

 Breathing